Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

-Throughout the experiments, we use XLM-RoBERTa~\citep[\texttt{XLM-R};][]{conneau2019xlmr,goyal2021xlmr_xl} as our foundation models, which is pretrained on CC100~\citep{wenzek2020ccnet}, a multilingual corpus containing 167B tokens of 100 languages, with four model sizes (numbers of non-embedding parameters) at different scales, \ie, 86M, 304M, 2.8B, and 9.7B.
+\paragraph{Model.} Throughout the experiments, we use XLM-RoBERTa~\citep[\texttt{XLM-R};][]{conneau2019xlmr,goyal2021xlmr_xl} as our foundation models, which is pre-trained on CC100~\citep{wenzek2020ccnet}, a multilingual corpus containing 167B tokens of 100 languages, with four model sizes (numbers of non-embedding parameters) at different scales, \ie, 86M, 304M, 2.8B, and 9.7B.

-\paragraph{Data.} We investigate our approach for its specialist ability in respective downstream tasks and generalist ability to solve massive unseen tasks using natural language instructions.
+\paragraph{Data \& task.} We investigate our approach for its specialist ability in respective downstream tasks and generalist ability to solve massive unseen tasks using natural language instructions.
 The datasets we use to finetune our model are as follows: